Create an API

 It is easy to create APIs using Tyk Dashboard’s own REST API.

-You will need an API key for your organisation (to authenticate with the Dashboard API) and issue a request using these credentials to create your new API and make it live.
+You will need an API key for your organization (to authenticate with the Dashboard API) and issue a request using these credentials to create your new API and make it live.

 Step 1: Obtain your Tyk Dashboard API access credentials key & Dashboard URL